 “This program has definitely confirmed that I want to go to law school and has shown me the difficulties and advantages of pursuing law,” Ian Rutledge (BA ’15) said after participating in the program.
 “It was great to learn about the different areas of the law, and Professor Coughlin and Professor Parker did a fantastic job of making it fun and interesting for the undergraduates.”

 The two classes will be offered during Summer Session 1 — May 23 – June 15, 2017.
-Wake Forest students as well as students in good standing at other undergraduate institutions should register via the Wake Forest College Registrar’s Office.
-Summer School registration begins in March.
+Wake Forest students as well as students in good standing at other undergraduate institutions can register when Summer School registration begins in March.
+Additional information about registration is available on the Summer School website.
 While a student may enroll in either course independently, the classes are taught in a coordinated fashion.
 According to the professors, students receive maximum benefit from enrolling in both classes.
 The 2016 cost was $900 per credit hour plus a $600 fee.